Engineering

 · Secondary-branch extraction cannot exceed total shared-field power.

 This hierarchy is what prevents stand-alone-source readings.
-The architecture is a multi-branch resonant transformer with regulated feedback regeneration, governed by classical electromagnetic coupling — not an autonomous generator.
+The architecture is a multi-branch resonant transformer with regulated feedback regeneration, governed by classical electromagnetic coupling — not a stand-alone energy source.
 Each link in the hierarchy is bounded by the previous one.
-There is no element that can produce energy beyond what is supplied through the boundary-supplied input chain and accounted at the complete device boundary.
+There is no element that can produce energy beyond what is accounted through the established regime and its regulated internal redistribution chain at the complete device boundary.

 Five clarifications,